matthieunelmes/naive-bayes-api/README.md

 # Naive Bayes API

-A Firebase powered API that allows you to build and train your own Machine Learning models and impress all of your friends and make your employers really rich and popular.
+A Firebase powered API that allows you to build and train your own Machine Learning models and impress all of your friends and make you really rich and popular.

 ## Installation